obsidian-html/obsidian-html.github.io/v4/md/Configurations/Modules/Developer Documentation/Creating a custom Module.md

 The module we will be creating will be an [external module](../../../Configurations/Modules/Concepts/Built-in%20versus%20External%20modules.md), as opposed to a built-in one.
 The differences are mostly on the point of the python module imports and the way the module is loaded, other than that built-in modules and external modules are built in the same way.

+>[!info] Using a language other than Python
+>If you want to write a module using a different programming language, you can use the built-in BinaryModule to call your compiled binary.
+In that case you don't have to write any Python yourself.
+Read more here: [Running a binary module](../../../Configurations/Modules/Developer%20Documentation/Running%20a%20binary%20module.md).

 # Create a basic module
 Let's call our new module